Submit a question

 Current evidence indicates the two vaccines developed to protect against human papillomavirus (HPV), Gardasil and Cervarix, are effective and safe to use.
 Find out more...

 Heard by Susie

-Talcum powder increases your risk of ovarian cancer
+Does talcum powder increase your risk of ovarian cancer?

 Although many studies have looked for a possible link between talcum powder and ovarian cancer, their results are inconsistent.
 Find out more...

 Is it true that wood smoke and diesel micro particulates cause lung cancer?

 While many studies have found that air pollution, such as diesel particles, can increase the risk of cancer, the effect is not experienced by the whole community.
 Find out more...